 There are no conditional admissions to the Nurse Education program; all applicants must have a GPA of 3.0 or better.

 Typical Program of Study

 The Faculty in the EdD program for Nurse Educators construct a comprehensive examination for students to demonstrate their understanding of the content in their program of study.
-Students select one question from a given list of four questions.
 Each student must write and present a topic independently without assistance from other students or faculty.
 Students will not be allowed to use the Writing Center and are expected to follow The University of Alabama Honor Code.

 First, students are expected to write a 15 to 18- page paper, giving full citations and using APA (6thedition).
 Papers should be suitable for submission for publication in a scholarly journal.
 Exams should be typed, double-spaced, and 12 point font.
 All submitted papers are subject to verification of originality by turnitin.com

 Second, students will prepare a formal presentation which will be presented for adjudication by a panel of three graduate faculty members.
 The presentation is designed to test the student’s ability to integrate knowledge of curriculum, research, policy, practice, and technology in nursing education.
 Students are expected to demonstrate a strong grasp of content salient to the topic, including research findings and methodological considerations.
 The student is expected to demonstrate mastery of relevant literature and critically summarized important issues, information, and conclusions.
 Presentations will be modeled after a professional academic conference presentation.
 Therefore there are a few guidelines that the student must follow:

 - Student presentations will be 30 minutes – 20 minutes to present, 10 for questions